wilkija/wilkija/README.md

  🔭 I’m currently working on a virtual personal training platform.

- 🌱 I’m currently learning React.js
+ 🌱 I’m currently learning Typescript

  👯 I’m looking to collaborate with other enthusiastic developers.